Dawn Xiana Moon (Director/Producer)

 Internationally known, Lee Na-Moo combines bellydance with contemporary dance, ballet, jazz, hip-hop, and several Asian styles.
 He won the 2010 Chicago Oriental Dance Competition, which brought him to audiences in Argentina, and was invited to teach and perform at the 7th International Oriental Festival in Spain.
 He has been a longtime member of Read My Hips, directed by Stephanie Barto, and recently joined Joel Hall Dancers, a contemporary dance company based in Chicago.
 He is also an avid video gamer and a lover of all things geek.

 Research scientist by day, bellydancer by night, Kamrah is basically a superhero.
 Oh, and she can kick your butt too: She has 13 years of experience in a variety of martial arts, won third place at Tae Kwon Do World Championships (White Belt), and studied kung fu with Lou Illar (Sidekicks with Chuck Norris).
 As a bellydancer, Kamrah has been performing traditional, cabaret, and tribal fusion since 2001; she currently performs throughout the country as a soloist at places like Chicago's Double Door.
-This May, she will be teaching at Tribal Fest in Sebastopol, CA, the largest tribal bellydance festival in the world, and she taught at Tempest's Waking Persephone (Seattle) in 2014.
+This year, she taught at Tribal Fest in Sebastopol, CA, the largest tribal bellydance festival in the world, and she taught at Tempest's Waking Persephone (Seattle) in 2014.
 She has also danced with Tucson-based Skirt Full of Fire, directed by Jolie Roberson, and Xanadu Dancers (Phoenix, AZ).
 Her love of science fiction, fantasy, and comic books is well known, but lesser known is the fact that she has an Alien tattoo.
 And a virus tattoo.
 And Rebel Alliance and Imperial tattoos.
 Up for a challenge?
 When she's not kicking literal butt, she kicks figurative butt in Star Wars Trivial Pursuit and Final Fantasy.
 You've been warned.